Thu 04 Dec 2025 04:48

 DOES MY CHILD NEED A SCRUM CAP/HEAD GUARD?

 No, head guards are not compulsory, and it is choice of the parent/guardian/carer.
-Rugby head guards do not protect against concussion.
+Rugby head guards do not protect players against concussion.

 ARE RUGBY GLOVES/MITTS RECOMMENDED?